tarberd/formally-cool/README.md

 This is my work from an undergraduate class on theory of computation and compilers.

-Also an atempt to lear rust.
+Also an attempt to learn rust.